raspdevpy/ccdoc/guide/Other/troubleshooting.md

 The problem is the title, the answer is below it & after the question is the trigger type:

 ## My command does not triggers <Badge type="tip" text="Word" vertical="middle" />
-Have you set the minimium permission for the command execution to `None`?
+Have you set the minimum permission for the command execution to `None`?

 - No: change it, press save & try again